-Siwoo received the 2012 King Award for Young Artists.
-He won second place at the 2010 Corpus Christi International Competition for Piano and Strings, where he also received special prizes for solo Bach and violin performance.
-Siwoo has been named top prize-winner in competitions including California, Chengdu, Crescendo, Hellam, Ima Hogg, Juilliard, Schadt, Sejong, and WAMSO.
+Siwoo was named the recipient of the 2012 King Award for Young Artists.
+He took second place at the 2010 Corpus Christi International Competition for Piano and Strings, where he was also awarded special prizes for the best performance of solo Bach and violin performance.
+He has also been named top prizewinner in the California, Chengdu, Crescendo, Hellam, Ima Hogg, Juilliard, Schadt, Sejong, and WAMSO competitions.

-Siwoo received both his undergraduate and graduate degrees from The Juilliard School.
+Siwoo studied with Roland and Almita Vamos at the Music Institute of Chicago.
+He went on to receive both his undergraduate and graduate degrees from The Juilliard School.
 As the recipient of the Elsie and Walter W. Naumburg Scholarship, he led the Juilliard Orchestra as concertmaster and studied with Robert Mann, Donald Weilerstein, and Ronald Copes.